oshiniM/Astro-Nots-UI-Design/README.md

-# Astro-Nots - Redesigning 'Historian of the Future' Website
+## Astro-Nots - Redesigning 'Historian of the Future' Website

 <img width="955" alt="figma design" src="https://github.com/user-attachments/assets/a60ada46-e9eb-4d35-a8ea-f890463b024a">

-## Project Overview
+### Project Overview

-This project is part of the **Human-Computer Interaction (HCI)** module, aiming to improve the usability of an existing website by identifying user interface issues and redesigning it for a better user experience.
+This project is part of the Human-Computer Interaction (HCI) module, aiming to improve the usability of an existing website by identifying user interface issues and redesigning it for a better user experience.
 We chose the [Historian of the Future](https://www.historianofthefuturex.com/) website, which had several UI challenges.
-The redesigned pages were created using **Figma** and focus on enhanced navigation, better layout, and consistency.
+The redesigned pages were created using Figma and focused on better navigation and consistency.

-## Prototype
+### Prototype
-#### Click Here to Run our Figma Prototypes 👉  [Figma](https://www.figma.com/design/TYhNUzHNGKSRWJpjKAa9dZ/HCI-Project--(Astro-Nots)?node-id=0-1&t=a0yTHUBeHDkZTKcX-1)
+#### Click Here to Run our Figma Prototypes 👉  [Astro-Nots](https://www.figma.com/design/TYhNUzHNGKSRWJpjKAa9dZ/HCI-Project--(Astro-Nots)?node-id=0-1&t=a0yTHUBeHDkZTKcX-1)

-## Methodology
+### Methodology

 Our approach to this project followed these steps:
 **User Research**: We conducted contextual inquiries with relevant users to gather feedback on the current website.